Requests for Information, Receipt of Legal Documents and Contact by Attorneys

 If you see suspicious activity on campus by persons unknown to you, please report it to Public Safety.

 Legal documents, such as a subpoena, summons, complaint, hearing notice or any other notice of a legal proceeding, may arrive at the College by mail, or in some cases by a process server or a Sheriff.
-A process server is an individual who serves (or officially gives) notice of a legal process to a participant in that legal process.
+A process server is an individual who serves (or officially hand-delivers) notice of a legal process to a participant in that legal process.
+This practice is called "service of process."
 Usually legal documents relating to College business will be addressed to "Swarthmore College" or "The Board of Managers of Swarthmore College", but sometimes will name specific employees of the Swarthmore College community.

-If approached by a process server, you are to "refuse service", meaning refuse to accept receipt of the legal document on behalf of the College.
-Then, please promptly inform the process server that they are to contact the Office of the General Counsel directly, or Public Safety if outside of normal business hours.
+If approached by a process server, you should "refuse service", meaning tell the process server that you cannot accept receipt of the legal document on behalf of the College.
+Then, promptly inform the process server that they are to contact the Office of General Counsel directly, or Public Safety if outside of normal business hours.
 The Office of the General Counsel is usually available Monday through Friday at 9:00 a.m. to 5:00 p.m. when the College is open for business.
 Public Safety is available 24/7.

-If you find that you have received a legal document relating to College business (such as a subpoena, a complaint, a hearing notice or any document or notice relating to a legal proceeding) by mail or otherwise, please notify the Office of the General Counsel immediately and forward the documents, including the envelope, to us.
+If you find that you have received a legal document relating to College business (such as a subpoena, a complaint, a hearing notice or any document or notice relating to a legal proceeding) by mail or otherwise, please notify the Office of General Counsel immediately and we will arrange pick up of the documents from you.

 We will work with the appropriate College officials to respond promptly and appropriately to the request.